NREL/fpeam/README.md

 ## User options and input data

-User options that can be set within the NONROAD config file (also accessible via the GUI) consist of identifiers used to select which entries in the feedstock production and equipment datasets should be used in NONROAD runs, NONROAD temperature specifications and a set of multipliers used to calculate criteria air pollutants of interest from those returned by NONROAD.
+User options that can be set within the NONROAD tab of the FPEAM GUI consist of identifiers used to select which entries in the feedstock production and equipment datasets should be used in NONROAD runs, NONROAD temperature specifications and a set of multipliers used to calculate criteria air pollutants of interest from those returned by NONROAD.
 These options are listed in the table below with default values and descriptions.

 There are a variety of input files required to run NONROAD, many of which are nested several sub-directories deep.
 NONROAD requires that the complete file paths to all input files be 60 characters or less (although some file paths may extend to 80 characters, developers have chosen to limit input file paths to 60 characters for simplicity), and so to avoid file path length errors, NONROAD input files have coded names that indicate feedstock type, tillage type and activity.
 CSV files recording the encoded feedstock, tillage and activity names are saved automatically to the main FPEAM directory when the names are encoded, to allow users to review the input files if necessary.